kennethntnguyen/atlas-metrics-sdk/README.md

 The `AtlasClient` class provides a more flexible and lower-level interface for interacting with the Atlas platform.
 This class allows for more complex operations and greater control over the API interactions.
+The class also provides access to hourly energy rates.

 ### Example Usage